orbitalquark/textadept/docs/manual.md

 In its bid for minimalism, Textadept depends on very little to run.
 On Windows and macOS, it has no external dependencies.
-On Linux, the GUI version depends only on [Qt][] or [GTK][] (cross-platform GUI toolkits), and the terminal version depends only on a wide-character implementation of curses like [ncurses][](w).
-Most Linux systems either already have these dependencies installed, or they are readily available from a package manager.
+On Linux, the GUI version depends only on [Qt][] or [GTK][] (cross-platform GUI toolkits), and the terminal version depends only on [ncurses][].
+BSD requires Qt and ncurses.
+Most Linux/BSD systems either already have these dependencies installed, or they are readily available from a package manager.

 Windows 10 (64-bit) and macOS 11 are the minimum required operating systems.
-Linux has no defined minimum.
+Linux and BSD have no defined minimums.

 [Qt]: https://www.qt.io
 [GTK]: https://gtk.org